-Requiring some patients to get mental health treatment saves moneyJuly 30th, 2013 in Psychology & Psychiatry /
+Requiring some patients to get mental health treatment saves moneyJuly 30, 2013 in Medicine & Health / Psychology & Psychiatry

 Mandating outpatient treatment for certain people with severe mental illness, while controversial, results in substantial cost savings by cutting hospitalizations and increasing outpatient care, according to a financial analysis led by researchers at Duke Medicine.

 The finding – focusing on a program in New York termed Assisted Outpatient Commitment, or "Kendra's Law" - provides a key piece of information in the ongoing policy debate about appropriate treatment approaches for people with serious mental illness.
 The issue has been particularly heated in light of recent mass shootings by gunmen who have had mental health diagnoses.

 Appearing July 30, 2013, in the American Journal of Psychiatry, the study found that treatment costs for a group of frequently hospitalized patients declined 50 percent in New York City after the first year of an outpatient commitment program, and dropped another 13 percent the second year.
 Even larger cost savings were reported in five other New York counties that were also part of the analysis.

 All but a handful of states have some form of involuntary outpatient commitment program, which requires certain high-risk patients to participate in community-based treatments.
 But the programs have only been used sporadically in most states.
 Impediments include concerns about costs, potential coercion of vulnerable people and liability for patients who harm themselves or others.